ReverseAndBot/Snapchat-Bot/README.md

 > [!TIP]
 > All Snapchat API bot modules have been working without problems ***since January 2024***.
 >
-> Release of the SaaS solution (see below) to the ***next group of selected qualified customers***: approx. around January 2025
+> Release of the SaaS solution (see below) to the ***next group of selected qualified customers***: approx. around January 20th, 2025
 >
 > ***New: Selected Snapchat bot modules are already available, also the Snapchat account creation service.
 Please talk to us.***
 >
-> Reasons for the current delays: Pending server hardware delivery (CPU, NVMe, RAM, special components), issues at 2 of the housing providers.
+> Reasons for the current delays: Pending dedicated server hardware delivery (CPU, NVMe, RAM, special components), issues at 2 of the housing providers.

 > [!IMPORTANT]